FMSoftCN/hybridos/README.md

 Linux kernel ecosystem, reducing the difficulty of developing various drivers and the difficulty of supporting various protocol stacks, thus reducing development costs.

+## Source Tree

+    `-
+    |-- docs/           # The design documents for HybridOS.
+    |-- device-side/    # The source for device side.
+    |-- server-side/    # The source for server side.
+    |-- client-side/    # The source for client side.

 ## Current Status

   * Nov.
 2018: Initiate this open source project.